api #

 nomargin?

-Whether to disable the default margin-bottom on block code.
-Block code has margin-bottom: var(--space_lg) by default when not :last-child.
+Whether to disable the default margin-bottom on block code (var(--space_lg) when not :last-child).

 type boolean